jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 ### Wait, but I thought we mainly cared about seeds?

 Right.
-So once you've done this, let's say you want number of seeds to be twice as important as weight and color to be half as important as weight.
+So once you've done this, let’s say you want number of seeds to be twice as important as weight and color to be half as important as weight.

-You'd just multiply the "number of seeds" value for every fruit in your dataset by 2.0, and multiply the "color" value of every fruit in your dataset by 0.5.
+You'd just multiply the “number of seeds“ value for every fruit in your dataset by 2.0, and multiply the “color“ value of every fruit in your dataset by 0.5.
 Try calculating the weights now.

 These are magic numbers that (like the K value) need to be tested and tweaked to see what will work best for you.